 Popular and relatively non-technical

 Phishing advertisements and services are one of the most popular offerings within illicit communities.
-Phishing is popular among actors because it requires little to no technical acumen and relies on the exploitation of the human element of an organization’s threat landscape.
-Because of the low bar of technical entry, phishing and spear phishing are commonly employed by a range of threat actors, from low-level cybercriminals to advanced state-sponsored threats groups alike.
+Phishing is popular among actors because it requires little to no technical acumen.
+It relies on the exploitation of the human element of an organization’s threat landscape.
+Because of the low bar of technical entry, phishing is commonly employed by a range of threat actors.
+It is favored by low-level cybercriminals to advanced persistent threat groups alike.

 Customized and non-customized attacks

-Phishing attacks may look like a shipment tracking notification, a newsletter, a promotional email, or some other type of message that often does not appear to be customized or specifically addressed to the recipient.
-Threat actors have also been known to leverage significant events, such as natural disasters or global news events, to lend a theme to a phishing campaign and make it more likely that an unwitting user will respond to the content.
+Phishing attacks may look like a shipment tracking notification, a newsletter, a promotional email, or some other type of message.
+Often, they do not appear to be customized or specifically addressed to the recipient.
+Threat actors have also been known to leverage significant events, such as natural disasters or global news events, to lend a theme to a campaign, making it more likely that an unwitting user will respond.

 On the other hand, spear phishing campaigns will typically leverage details an attacker knows about the recipient, including personally identifiable information or employer details.
-This data can be sourced from database breaches as well as from publicly available information about the individual that can be located via open source searches or social media, including content about an employee or organization that is made publicly available by the organization (such as job titles, contact information, or organizational charts).
-Threat actors will make heavy use of any publicly disclosed or open source content to specifically craft the content of the message so that it is more believable or appears to be authentic.
+This can be from data breaches or publicly available information via open source or social media.
+This includes information posted by the company itself such as job titles, contact information, or organizational charts.
+Threat actors will make heavy use of any sourced content to specifically craft seemingly believable and authentic content.

-Similarly, threat actors may use spear phishing techniques to trick employees into providing network access by giving up usernames and passwords or helping to bypass two-factor authentication (2FA) by crafting specific email messages that appear to legitimately come from within the user’s organization.
-Information leveraged in these types of attacks may also come from data disclosed across illicit communities or sourced via open-source research.
-Once inside the network, threat actors can move laterally and gain access to higher-privileged accounts, allowing for more control of the system and likely more data to steal, which can create significant security incidents for a targeted organization.
+Similarly, threat actors may use techniques to trick employees into providing network access by giving up usernames and passwords.
+Or helping bypass two-factor authentication (2FA) by crafting specific email messages that appear to legitimately come from within the user’s organization.
+Once inside the network, threat actors can move laterally and gain access to higher-privileged accounts.
+This allows for more control of the system and likely more data to steal, which can create significant security incidents for a targeted organization.

 The primary way that users can protect themselves from spear phishing attacks is to never click on any link associated with an unsolicited email.
-Threat actors have gotten very clever at making both phishing and spear phishing campaigns appear to be legitimate emails.
+Threat actors are very clever at making campaigns appear to be legitimate emails.
 This may include weaving an organization’s real contact or website information into a phishing message to lend the appearance of legitimacy.
 Users should always be wary of unsolicited messages, particularly those that require the user to click on a link or download content.

 Additionally, checking web domains to ensure they are legitimate is a common cybersecurity practice to avoid phishing attacks, particularly if a site is asking a user to enter login credentials or any other type of sensitive information.
 Threat actors may use legitimate domains as a landing page before redirecting users to a malicious web page, so verifying that a site is legitimate before entering sensitive information is paramount.